Amphibian: Frogs

 Unlike in other amphibians, frog tadpoles do not resemble adults.
 The free-living larvae are normally fully aquatic, but the tadpoles of some species (such as Nannophrys ceylonensis) are semi-terrestrial and live among wet rocks.
 Tadpoles have cartilaginous skeletons, gills for respiration (external gills at first, internal gills later), lateral line systems and large tails that they use for swimming.
 Newly hatched tadpoles soon develop gill pouches that cover the gills.
+These internal gills and operculum are not homologous with those of fish, and are only found in tadpoles as both salamanders and caecilians have external gills only.
+Combined with buccal pumping the internal gills has allowed tadpoles to adopt a filter feeding lifestyle, even if several species have since evolved other types of feeding strategies.
 The lungs develop early and are used as accessory breathing organs, the tadpoles rising to the water surface to gulp air.
 Some species complete their development inside the egg and hatch directly into small frogs.
 These larvae do not have gills but instead have specialised areas of skin through which respiration takes place.
 While tadpoles do not have true teeth, in most species, the jaws have long, parallel rows of small keratinized structures called keradonts surrounded by a horny beak.
 Front legs are formed under the gill sac and hind legs become visible a few days later.

 Iodine and T4 (over stimulate the spectacular apoptosis [programmed cell death] of the cells of the larval gills, tail and fins) also stimulate the evolution of nervous systems transforming the aquatic, vegetarian tadpole into the terrestrial, carnivorous frog with better neurological, visuospatial, olfactory and cognitive abilities for hunting.